rh-mobb/documentation/content/docs/aro/blob-storage-csi/index.md

 ---

-The Azure Blob storage Container Storage Interface (CSI) is a CSI compliant driver that can be installed to an Azure Red Hat OpenShift (ARO) cluster to manage the lifecycle of Azure Blob storage.
+The Azure Blob Storage Container Storage Interface (CSI) is a CSI compliant driver that can be installed to an Azure Red Hat OpenShift (ARO) cluster to manage the lifecycle of Azure Blob storage.

-When you use this CSI driver to mount an Azure Blob storage into an pod it allows you to use blob storage to work with massive amounts of data.
+When you use this CSI driver to mount an Azure Blob storage into a pod, it allows you to use blob storage to work with massive amounts of data.

 # Prerequisites